ankit7756/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon clone using html and css complete final
+Amazon Clone using HTML and CSS